-Eurostars is a joint program co-financed by national budgets of 36 Eurostars countries and by the EU through Horizon 2020 and prioritizes SMEs.
+Eurostars is a joint program co-financed by national budgets of 36 Eurostars countries and by the EU through Horizon 2020 and prioritises SMEs.

 Eurostars has a total public budget of €1.14 billion for the period 2014-2020 and seeks to strengthen European competitiveness in the global market by creating new jobs and grow high-tech SMEs.

 Main Criteria for Eligibility